wmmihaa/Introduction-to-Node.js/documentation/hol7.md

             });
         });
 ```
-This handler calls the **getAggregates** function of the data helper object, and different from the first hander, it does not render the response through the view engine.
+This handler calls the **getAggregates** function of the data helper object that you created earlier.
+And different from the first hander, it does not render the response through the view engine.
 This is because this is a Web API, very similar to the one you created in lab 5.